The National Christmas Tree

 First I had to get from my home in West Lafayette, Indiana to Chicago.

-Here comes Amtrak's Cardinal, running four days a week between Washington and Chicago.
+Here comes Amtrak's Cardinal, running three days a week between Washington and Chicago.

 You arrive at Union Station and its famous Odessa Steps.